isaacovercast/PIED/README.md

 # PIED
 A birth/death process with abundances and genetic diversity at the tips.
-Abundance can evolve either as a BM process with random fission at speciation events, or the rate of change of abundance can evolve as BM and abundance changes through time via n * exp(x.r)\*\*dt.
+Abundance can evolve either as a BM process with random fission at speciation events, or the rate of change (r) of abundance can evolve as BM and abundance changes through time via n * exp(r)\*\*dt.
 Speciation rate can also shift at branching events in the manner of ClaDS.

 ## Usage